Our Work

 Chapter Two

-The Archivist Who Smelled of Old Rain
+The Archivist Who Smelled of Old Ruin

 +

-"I am looking for historical coastal surveys," Sera said.
-"The north shore of Ashborne.
-Anything prior to the Unminding."
+“I’m looking for historical coastal surveys,” Sera said.
+“Anything from before the Unminding.”

-Sera's hands had gone very still.
-"He never mentioned you."
+“He never mentioned you.”

 Business · Leadership